 COLUMBUS, Ohio – With Ohioans experiencing frigid temperatures throughout the state, the Ohio Department of Natural Resources (ODNR) is encouraging residents and out-of-state visitors to be wise while participating in winter recreational activities outdoors, such as hiking or ice fishing.
 With the recent cold temperatures, it is important to remember that no ice is safe ice, and any ice that is covered by snow should always be presumed to be unsafe.
+Those who are headed out on hunting trips may want to take extra care to equip themselves with everything they need to stay fed, hydrated, warm, and protected.
+To reduce the amount of time spent out in the wild, they could consider getting trail cameras that send photos to phone so that they can keep tabs on the wildlife from the comfort of home.
+Other than hunters, this technology could be of interest to wildlife experts and photographers.
 Below are some safety tips to consider when spending time outdoors this winter.

 Winter Hiking Safety Tips